FRIES-COIN/frys_marketplace/CONTRIBUTION.md

 │   ├── index.html
 │   └── assets/ (for images, logos, fonts)
 │
-├── /@
+├── /components/ui
 │   ├── components pulled from Aceternity UI & ShadcnUI
 │   └── (other third-party templates, if needed)
 │
 ├── /src
 │   ├── /assets
 │   │   └── (any additional assets like images, icons)
-│   ├── /components
+│   ├── /app
 │   │   ├── Navbar # will contain all navbar components files
 │   │   ├── Hero # will contain all hero components files
 │   │   ├── LiveSale # will contain all live-sale components files
 │   │   ├── Footer # will contain all footer components files
 │   │   └── Common/ (reusable UI components like buttons, cards, etc.)
 │   ├── /pages
-│   │   └── (any page-specific components or layouts)
-│   ├── /store
+│   │   └── (any page-specific components or layouts) #only 1 page rn, so not yet created │   ├── /store
-│   │   └── zustandStore.ts (for state management using Zustand in the future)
-│   ├── /utils
+│   │   └── zustandStore.ts (for state management using Zustand in the future) #not yet created │   ├── /utils
 │   │   └── (helper functions, constants)
 │   ├── App.tsx (main component file)